jsmithb117/minesweeper/README.md

 * Typescript - In progress.

+* Styling updates to match what 'real' minesweeper looks like when you lose

 * Ability to reset and create a new board.

 * Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.
 Use separate reducer and actionCreators for form actions and use combineReducers